BRPersonal/flask-gateway-app/README.md

 quota_max is cumulative for a day (It is actually for the window period defined by quota_renewal_rate) quota_renewal_rate is in seconds. if it says 86400, the quota is for entire day per is in seconds.
-Together with rate , this defines a shorter window period For eg.,
+Together with rate , this defines a shorter window period quota is a larger window; rate is a shorter window
+For eg.,
   "per": 60,
   "quota_max": 1000,